Oxford United needs its new stadium to survive

 Oxford United Football Club, with a proud history dating back to 1893, comprises the EFL Championship Men’s Team, the National League Southern Division Women’s Team, and Academy.
 Our charitable arm, Oxford United in the Community, undertakes a huge amount of positive work throughout the city and county.

 In 2001, we moved to The Kassam Stadium.
-Oxford United’s current home is unsustainable in a number of ways and remote from public transport.
-With the current agreement for The Kassam Stadium coming to an end in 2026, there is an urgent need to develop a new stadium in order to protect the future existence of one of the oldest football clubs in the UK.
+Oxford United’s current home is unsustainable in several ways and remote from public transport.
+With the current agreement for The Kassam Stadium coming to an end in 2027, and a short-term extension for a maximum of one further year conditional on planning, there is an urgent need to develop a new stadium to protect the future existence of one of the oldest football clubs in the UK.